Birthday attack: Digital signature susceptibility

-Digital signatures can be susceptible to a birthday attack.
+Digital signatures can be susceptible to a birthday attack or more precisely a chosen-prefix collision attack.
 A message $m$ is typically signed by first computing $f(m)$, where $f$ is a cryptographic hash function, and then using some secret key to sign $f(m)$.
 Suppose Mallory wants to trick Bob into signing a fraudulent contract.
 Mallory prepares a fair contract $m$ and a fraudulent one $m'$.
 She then finds a number of positions where $m$ can be changed without changing the meaning, such as inserting commas, empty lines, one versus two spaces after a sentence, replacing synonyms, etc. By combining these changes, she can create a huge number of variations on $m$ which are all fair contracts.

 In a similar manner, Mallory also creates a huge number of variations on the fraudulent contract $m'$.
 She then applies the hash function to all these variations until she finds a version of the fair contract and a version of the fraudulent contract which have the same hash value, $f(m) = f(m')$.
 She presents the fair version to Bob for signing.
 After Bob has signed, Mallory takes the signature and attaches it to the fraudulent contract.
 This signature then "proves" that Bob signed the fraudulent contract.